 It can be tough getting kids to eat healthfully when you're on vacation or dashing between sports practice, school, and family errands.

-Next time fast food signs loom and you've got a car full of kids clamoring for junk food, win them over to eating right with these five tips.
+The next time fast-food signs loom and you've got a car full of kids clamoring for junk food, win them over to eating right with these five tips.

 Make time for breakfast.
 Give your family a good start with the most important meal of the day.
 Breakfast helps boost concentration in the boardroom or classroom, may aid in maintaining a healthy weight, and provides the energy needed for morning activities.
 These tips can help you make sure breakfast is part of your child's healthy diet.